Hair Loss Treatments for Children at Simone Thomas Hair Loss Clinic in Bournemouth

 If you child’s hair has started to fall out in round patches, this may be a sign of alopecia areata.
 Alopecia in children is quite rare, but does affect 1 in 1,000 children.
 The hair loss in children occurs within a matter of a few days, and the bald patterns are smooth and not inflamed.

-If you suspect your child is experiencing alopecia symptoms, please visit our hair loss specialists at our Simone Thomas hair loss clinic in Bournemouth or Sandbanks.
+If you suspect your child is experiencing alopecia symptoms, please visit our hair loss specialists at Simone Thomas hair loss clinic in Bournemouth.
 Our qualified trichologists will examine their scalp to help diagnose their condition and recommend a suitable hair loss treatment.

 Alopecia Totalis & Alopecia Universalis